 - Alongside cornbread for a complete meal.

-- Store in an airtight container in the refrigerator for up to four days.
+Store leftovers in an airtight container in the refrigerator for up to 4 days.
+As the chili rests, the flavors continue to develop, often making the next day’s bowl even more delicious.

 FAQs